60 CREDIT STANDARD PROJECT - 2017/8

 Individual supervision meetings (20h)

 Supervised study and research, guided by a full-time academic or experienced research worker.

-Work on projects begins in January at the start of the Semester 1 and ends in August.
-During this period there should be on average at least 1 hour of contact per week between the student and supervisor.
+Work on projects begins in December in Semester 1 after allocations have taken place and ends in the following August.
+Reporting and contact time should be arranged between the student and supervisor.